 Performance: The 2006 edition of ICC Champions Trophy finally witnessed Australia being declared the champions.
 After winning against England, West Indies and India in the main round, the team went to the semi-finals, where it defeated New Zealand.
 Following this, Australia won the finals as well, after overcoming West Indies.

 Squad: Ricky Ponting (Captain), Shane Watson, Tim Paine (wk), Adam Voges, Ben Hilfenhaus, Brett Lee, Callum Ferguson, Cameron White, James Hopes, Michael Hussey, Mitchell Johnson, Nathan Hauritz, Peter Siddle, David Hussey, Nathan Bracken (Out due to injured) and Michael Clarke (Out due to injured)

-Performance: The last edition of ICC Champions Trophy Australia defends tilte and first team win champions trophy twice.
+Performance: The 2009 of ICC Champions Trophy Australia defends tilte and first team win champions trophy twice.
 After winning against West Indies, India match abandoned and win last gane in round against Pakistan on Last ball, the team went to the semi-finals, where it defeated England by 9-wickes.
 Following this, Australia won the finals as well, after overcoming Kiwis.

 2013 - England